dusk-network/dusk-protocol/consensus/notation.md

 An enumeration (`Enum`) is a common data type, used in many languages, consisting of a set of named values called *variants*, each representing a different possible value that the enum can take.
 Variants may be simple names or carry associated data.

-Typically, the size an Enum corresponds to the size of the biggest variant.
+The size of an Enum is computed by considering enough bytes to discriminate between variants, the size of the biggest variant, and the alignment to 8 bytes.

+For instance, the size of [`InvParam`][ip] is given by: 1 "discriminant" byte, 32 bytes for the biggest possible value ($Hash$), plus 7 bytes to align the field to 8 bytes.